SouthwestKoala/hypnotherapyhealthcare.co.uk/content/how-it-all-works.md

 Our brain is an electrical organ.
 It is full of electrical currents, called brainwaves.
 There are four different types of brainwaves; beta, alpha, theta and delta.

+* alpha brainwave -- When in the alpha brainwave state a person is in a state of active rest, they could be taking a tea break after completing a task.

-When someone is functioning in the beta brainwave state they are alert, engaged and fully focused on a task.
-When in the alpha brainwave state a person is in a state of active rest, they could be taking a tea break after completing a task.
-Whilst in the theta brainwave state the brain enters a form of hypnosis we would call daydreaming, when in this state time seems to fly by undetected.
-This is a creative brainwave state which can lead into a flow of ideas or what we term as ‘having a brainwave’.
+* beta brainwave -- when someone is functioning in the beta brainwave state they are alert, engaged and fully focused on a task.

+* theta brainwave -- whilst in the theta brainwave state the brain enters a form of hypnosis we would call daydreaming, when in this state time seems to fly by undetected.
+This is a creative state which can lead into a flow of ideas or what we term as ‘having a brainwave’.
 It is also the brainwave state of REM (rapid eye movement) sleep, which is used in hypnosis.

-The delta brainwave state occurs when we have drifted off into a deep and restful sleep.
+* delta brainwave -- this brainwave state occurs when we have drifted off into a deep and restful sleep.

 The subconscious mind is the theta brainwave state and it is the natural brainwave state for children under seven years old which is the age that our core beliefs are coded, and our map of the world is created.
 When entering hypnosis you experience REM-rapid eye movement.
 This accesses the theta brainwave state.
 Theta brainwaves allow you to gain access to your subconscious mind and limbic brain which is the part of our brain that supports functions like reactions, motivation and behaviour.